 For more information contact K.C.
 Conlan at (413) 530-9337 or firstname.lastname@example.org.

-Registration closes Friday, October 5th.
+Registration EXTENDED!
+The new deadline is Saturday, October 13th.
 Cost: $45 per singer

 8:00 am registration, 9:00 am start time, 5:30 pm Performance